Jury to weigh whether to spare life of carjacking killer

-BOSTON (AP) — Jurors in the death penalty trial of a man convicted of carjacking and killing two Massachusetts men in 2001 were shown gruesome photos Wednesday of his victims while a prosecutor described how the defendant stabbed them over and over while they begged for their lives.
+BOSTON (AP) - Jurors in the death penalty trial of a man convicted of carjacking and killing two Massachusetts men in 2001 were shown gruesome photos of his victims while a prosecutor described how they were stabbed over and over while begging for their lives.

-Gary Lee Sampson, 57, was condemned to die in 2003 for killing Jonathan Rizzo, 19, and Philip McCloskey, 69.
-But that decision was later overturned by a judge who granted him a new sentencing trial in 2011 after finding that one of the jurors at his first trial had lied about her background.
+Gary Lee Sampson was condemned to die in 2003 for killing Jonathan Rizzo, 19, a college student from Kingston, and Philip McCloskey, 69, a retired pipefitter from Taunton.
+But that decision was later overturned by a judge who granted him a new sentencing trial in 2011 after finding that one juror had lied about her background.

-“That’s what this case is about, these cruel, cruel murders,” Hafer said.
+“That’s what this case is about: these cruel, cruel murders,” Hafer said.
+He urged the jury to give Sampson the death penalty.

-But Michael Burt, a lawyer for Sampson, asked jurors to spare his client’s life, saying he took responsibility by confessing and pleading guilty.
+But defense attorney Michael Burt asked jurors to spare his client’s life, saying Sampson took responsibility by confessing and pleading guilty to the killings.

 Sampson is not offering excuses or justification for his crimes, Burt said, but is asking only to live a “very narrow and restricted life” in prison without the possibility of release.

-Sampson’s lawyers are asking the jury to consider 115 mitigating factors they say support a life sentence rather than the death penalty, including brain damage they say he suffered during a troubled childhood.
+Sampson’s lawyers are asking the jury to consider 115 mitigating factors they say support a life sentence rather than the death penalty.

+Sampson’s lawyers say Sampson suffered head injuries as a child and has antisocial personality disorder and severe dyslexia.
+They also cite a call he made to the FBI before the murders because he thought he was “losing control” and planned to turn himself in for a string of bank robberies he was wanted for in North Carolina.
+The call was accidentally disconnected.

+Hafer told the jury Sampson tricked McCloskey and Rizzo into giving him rides by wearing conservative clothes and trying to look like a businessman.
+“Dressed to deceive,” Hafer said.

 Burt said each juror should consult his or her own conscience to decide whether Sampson should receive a life sentence or the death penalty.